rupol/Middle-Earth-Middleware-API/README.md

 ### Getting Started

-- Clone this repo and run `npm install`
+- Clone this repo and run `npm install`.
-- Run `npm run server` and direct requests to `http://localhost:4000`
+- Run `npm run server` and direct requests to `http://localhost:4000`.
-- Optional: you can select your host and port using environment variables
+- Optional: you can select your host and port using environment variables.

 ### User Endpoints